 Student Counseling supports students’ self-awareness, skill building, mental health and well being to foster success in meeting their academic goals and in life.

-Student Counseling provides free personal, crisis, and developmental counseling, educational programming and outreach, and maintains a confidential service for students who have been sexually harassed or harassed based on race, sexual orientation or religion.
+Student Counseling provides free personal, crisis, and developmental counseling, educational programming and outreach.
+Student Counseling also provides confidential consultation and referrals for students who have been experiencing sexual violence, relationship violence, stalking, or harassment.

 Student Counseling focuses on the emotional, intellectual, spiritual, physical, occupational and social development of students.
 Our services are preventative and educational in nature and come from a developmental perspective.
 Students in crisis and those with chronic mental illnesses are served in the capacity deemed appropriate.
 Ongoing consultation to students and faculty concerned about another person is also provided.

 Student Counseling provides assessment, mental health counseling, brief psychotherapy, and referrals for UMN Morris students on a voluntary and confidential basis.
 Our purpose is to support students’ personal development, help students cope with challenges associated with painful life events, and assist students in developing resiliency so they are better able to respond to problems and concerns.
 We are here to help in ways that further students’ growth and make their experiences as UMN Morris students more productive and successful.
 Here are the services we offer for currently enrolled on-campus students:

 - Psychiatric and mental health medication referrals including referrals on campus telepsychiatry.

 Please call 320-589-6060 or, to schedule an appointment, drop by the Student Counseling Office on the 2nd floor of Behmler Hall between 8:00 a.m. - 12 p.m. and 1:00 p.m. - 4:30 p.m.
 Monday through Friday.